The Birth of Jesus

 Jesus and Women

-There is no man in the history of mankind who has ever treated a woman as good as Jesus did.
+There is no man in the history of mankind who has ever treated women as good as Jesus did.
 He greatly loved His mother Mary and honored her while doing what God had called Him to do.
 Even while Jesus was on the cross and near death, he was concerned about his mother's wellbeing after His passing.
 The Bible states, "When Jesus saw his mother there, and the disciple whom he loved standing nearby, and he said to his mother, 'Woman, here is your son,' and to the disciple, 'Here is your mother.'
 From that time on, this disciple took her into his home."
 John 19:25-27 Jesus typically called a woman, "Woman."
 In our times, this would be considered disrespectful, but in biblical times, it was perfectly respectful.
 Jesus’ honor and respect towards women was not reserved only for His mother.
 It was extended to all women, which is an attitude largely unexpected and unknown in His culture and time.
 Jesus, unlike the men of His generation and culture, taught that women were equal to men in the sight of God.
 Women could receive God’s forgiveness and grace.
 Women, as well as men, could be among Christ’s personal followers.
-Women could be full participants in the kingdom of God.
+Women could be full participants in the Kingdom of God.
 Jesus offered full discipleship to women.
 These were revolutionary ideas.
 Many of His contemporaries, including His disciples, were shocked.
 Women were overjoyed and grateful, of course, and many dedicated their lives to His service.
-One of His most faithful disciples was Mary of Magdala and she was at the cross with Him, while the other disciples scattered.
-Mary and other women saw Jesus as a prophet and teacher who never nagged at them, never flattered or coaxed or patronized them, who never made jokes about them, who rebuked without querulousness and praised without condescension and who took their questions and arguments seriously.
+One of His most faithful Disciples was Mary of Magdala and she was at the cross with Him, while the other disciples scattered.
+Mary and other women saw Jesus as a prophet and teacher who never nagged at them, never flattered or coaxed or patronized them, who never made jokes about them, who rebuked without querulousness, praised without condescension and who took their questions and arguments seriously.
 Jesus is the perfect example of how a man should treat a woman.
+I can personally attest to the fact that no man that I have ever known in my entire life has treated me as good as Jesus does.

 Jesus and Children